CO-DESIGNING PLANETARY HEALTH EDUCATION

 Introducing our PHE Champion Educators

-By clicking their names, you will be able to see details about their PHE Champion Students, the co-design workshops and the L&T activities they co-designed.
+By clicking the names of these Champion Educators, you will be able to see details about their Champion Students, the co-design workshops and the L&T activities they co-designed, piloted and reviewed.

 The Learning and Teaching Materials designed by all Champion Students and Educators from each of these disciplines are available HERE